 Voted the ‘best burgers in Ireland’ in 2019, Handsome Burger has come a long way in a short period of time from its humble beginnings as a pop-up stall in 2017.

 Now with their own restaurant on Dominick Street Lower (next door to brunch kings Dela), these famous burgers look set to stick around for a while.

 Making the most of the West of Ireland’s magnificent beef and local produce, all the burgers are hand-rolled and the chips hand-cut.
 What’s not to like?

-From the maritime décor to the fresh seafood, Hooked on Henry Street keeps it nautical.
+From the maritime décor to the fresh seafood, Hooked keeps it nautical.
 This cosy, unpretentious restaurant in Galway’s Westend opened in 2014 and gets its fish supplied fresh every morning from Ali’s Fish Market.